 ImageSite and Engine-Box are affordable engineering document management solutions for companies of all sizes.
 With subscription pricing, businesses can implement the system, paying a fraction of what they would for competing products.
 Additionally, it provides access to robust features and add-ons yielding the same, if not better, results.

 ImageSite and Engine-Box

-ImageSite and Engine-Box are robust document management solutions for companies of all sizes.
+ImageSite and Engine-Box are robust engineering document management solutions for companies of all sizes.
 They provide advanced features that help organizations manage their engineering-related IP and collaboration between workers across their organizations.
 Both systems support various file types, including CAD files, such as AutoCAD, Inventor, SOLIDWORKS, MicroStation, Revit, and NX.
-Companies managing thousands, or even millions of engineering documents can use ImageSite and Engine-Box to secure and distribute their files and automate document-centric workflows within the system.
+Companies managing thousands, or even millions of engineering documents can use ImageSite and Engine-Box to secure and distribute their files, automate document-centric workflows within our engineering workflow system.